 20 Most Popular Foods in Cameroon

 Cameroon is a west-central African country well known for being bilingual (French and English) and for its very diverse culture – giving it the name Africa in miniature.
 Amongst all of this diverse culture, it is the food that has made the country known and loved around the world.
-Food has a huge role to play in the different regions of Cameroon, celebrating an upcoming event or season to binding ties in marriage.
+Food has a huge role to play in the different regions of Cameroon, from celebrating an upcoming event or season to binding ties in marriage.

 Although times have changed and modern techniques have made their way into the country, most people still prefer traditional ways of cooking: using firewood, cooking in leaves (for papillote), or using traditional grinding stones.
 Elders say these add a distinct flavor to the food.